sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Re-factored the data structures and got that working again.
+Next step will be to get rid of some more TODOs and try leave this in good shape for the student project to start.

 - Started tidying up some todo's - got rid of hardcoding of key and iv lengths and 0x001d for curve ids. still more tbd